Set up events

 Click events capture visitor clicks on elements like buttons or offers.
 You create them on a page, and they inherit the URL targeting from that page.

-1. Go to Implementation > Pages and select the page where you want to add the event.
-You can also create a new page instead.
+- Go to Implementation > Pages and select the page where you want to add the event.
+You can also create a new page.

 The Selector for the element you chose automatically populates.
 If you prefer, you can enter the element’s selector into the Selector field.

-After saving your new click event, the elements will remain highlighted in blue when you open the event, indicating a successful setup.
+After saving your new click event, the elements remain highlighted in blue when you open the event, indicating a success.

 Now you can track a single event across multiple selectors on your site page.